runyanjake/whitney/certbot/README.md

 ### Requirements
 Provide cloudflare api key information in ./cloudflare.ini and a data folder will be created that will contain certificates.
 (It's recommended to make the file read only and the containing folder read/write/execute for privacy.

 If not specified running the container will create a folder called cloudflare.ini that you'll have to delete.
+If Docker starts considering these folders, you'll have to system prune in order to get your file to be recognized a file and not a folder.
+Dumb but at least you can get around it quick.

 </br>
 Create a cloudflare api key for certbot and put it in cloudflare.ini if the old one has expired.
 Here is an example of the format: https://github.com/linuxserver/docker-letsencrypt/blob/master/root/defaults/dns-conf/cloudflare.ini